 Thank Gaia I find human behavior endlessly fascinating, and was committed to understanding how my early trauma and tribal misogyny had affected me.
 My proclivity toward psychology balanced out the exhausting emotional upheaval that is par for the course of dialectical behavior therapy.
 If not for my weekly sessions, the gentle guidance of my therapist, and for the fact that it had been drilled into me since I was a little girl that it would be a cardinal sin for me to leave behind any kind of mess for someone else to clean up, I might not be here today to blog about this dark chapter in my life.

 Dissecting my issues around resource procurement and independent adulting has led me to some mind-blowing discoveries, not only about myself and my birth tribe, but about humanity in general.
-For example, I’ve realized that the contrived modern paradigm for resource procurement, that I call the D.I.M.E.
+For example, I’ve realized that the modern paradigm for resource procurement, that I call the D.I.M.E.
 (Dominating Infallible Masculine Entity) Paradigm, in which a great majority of adult humans are separated from natural resources and reduced to a child-like state of dependency on remote resource hoarders is unnatural and regressive.
-As you’ll see by reading on, I lived this scenario as an infant.
-I knew instinctively that I had been placed in a precarious position, despite my mother’s nonchalance, entranced by contrived worlds being played out in our intimate space, our living room via the television.
-My anxiety around and response to being confined away from natural resources was justified, as is the angst of humans who live much of their lives on the proverbial hamster wheel.
+As you’ll see by reading on, I lived this scenario as a toddler, I knew instinctively that I had been placed in a precarious position, despite my mother’s nonchalance, entranced as she was by contrived worlds being played out in our intimate space: our living room via the television.
+My response to being confined away from natural resources was appropriate and justified, as is the angst of humans who are stuck on the proverbial hamster wheel.
 Collectively as the civilized world, we are losing out on a precious resource: humans’ full potential.
 The planet is paying dearly for this disconnect as well.
 Joni Mitchell was right: We’ve got to get ourselves back to the garden, in some capacity at least.

 Let me know you’re out there, wontcha?